valentinacupac/aviont/README.md

 Supported providers:
 * Quandl Financial & Economics OpenData

+# Documentation
+Documentation for users and developers is being updated on the [Optivem OpenData Wiki](../../wiki) page.

 # Licence

 This project is licenced under the Apache License Version 2.0, which means it can be freely redistributed / modified / used in both commercial and non-commercial projects.